 Sound is vibration with bone conduction headphones

-At least when it comes to hearing it, that is.
 Audio travels through the air in a pressure wave, and variations on the frequency and strength of that wave are what makes us hear different sounds.
 As the pressure wave hits our eardrums, they vibrate in time with the pressure wave and the cochlea — an organ inside your inner ear — interprets things to let our brains hear the sounds.